cmp-202/ssh2shell/README.md

 identifying what happened

-Command Timeout Event Handler
+Command Time-out Event Handler
 ---------------
 When the program doesn't detect a standard prompt and doesn't receive any more data the onCommandTimeout event triggers after the host.idleTimeOut value (in ms).
 This is usually because an unexpected prompt on the server is requiring a response that isn't handled or the host is not responding at all.
-In either case detection of the standard prompt will never happen causing the program to hang, perpetuley waiting for a response it won’t get.
+In either case detection of the standard prompt will never happen causing the program to hang, perpetually waiting for a response it won’t get.
 The commandTimeout stops this.
 The commandTimeout event can enable you to handle such prompts without having to disconnect by providing the response the host requires.
 The host then replies with more text triggering a data received event resetting the timer and enabling the process to continue.
 It is recommended to close the connection as a default action if all else fails so you are not left with a hanging script again.
 The default action is to add the last response text to the session text and disconnect.
-Enabling host.debug would also provide the process path leading upto disconnection which in conjunction with the session text would clarify what command and output triggered the event.
+Enabling host.debug would also provide the process path leading up to disconnection which in conjunction with the session text would clarify what command and output triggered the event.

 **Note: If you receive garble back before the clear response you may need to save the previous response text to the sessionText and clear the buffer before using stream.write() in commandTimeout.
-  `this.sshObj.sessionText = response` and `this._buffer = ""`
+  `this.sshObj.sessionText = response` and `this._buffer = ""`**

 ```javascript